anyei/SFDC-ATARC/README.md

 ##### Manual Install

-You may manually create the class within your org and copy paste the content of AsyncTriggerArc class as for the AsyncTriggerArcTest and create the custom settings AsyncTriggerArqSettings__c but that's the long path, just use the button above its gonna be esaier.
+You may manually create the class within your org and copy paste the content of AsyncTriggerArc class as for the AsyncTriggerArcTest and create the custom settings AsyncTriggerArqSettings__c but that's the long path, just use the button above its gonna be easier.

 ### Implementation & Usage
 _____